christian-posta/christian-posta.github.io/_posts/2017-12-11-deep-dive-envoy-and-istio-workshop.md

 ![](/images/istiologo.png)

 There is [lots](https://blog.openshift.com/evaluate-istio-openshift/) [of great](http://blog.christianposta.com/microservices/00-microservices-patterns-with-envoy-proxy-series/) [material](https://developer.ibm.com/dwblog/2017/istio-service-mesh-kubecon-news-announcements/) coming out about Istio including a [istio workshop](https://github.com/ZackButcher/istio-workshop) delivered by [Zach Butcher](https://twitter.com/ZackButcher) et. al. at KubeCon.
+To see how to run Istio on [OpenShift](http://openshift.com) take a look at [Veer Muchandi's](https://twitter.com/VeerMuchandi) [demo repository](https://github.com/VeerMuchandi/istio-on-openshift).

 I've [started putting together a workshop diving deeper into how Istio works](http://blog.christianposta.com/istio-workshop/slides/#/title). including exploring in detail parts of Envoy (the default Istio proxy), and the core components like Pilot and Mixer.